Manjrekar James

-Manjrekar James (/en/; born August 5, 1993) is a professional soccer player who plays as a centre-back for Australian A-League Men club Wellington Phoenix.
+Manjrekar James (/en/; born August 5, 1993) is a professional soccer player plays as a centre-back for Canadian Premier League club Forge FC.
 Born in Dominica, he became a Canadian citizen during his youth and earned 17 caps with the national team, appearing at the 2017 CONCACAF Gold Cup.

 Early life

 James was born in Roseau, Dominica.
 His father was born in Pichelin, and his mother was born in Grand Bay.
 James and his parents moved to North York, Ontario, Canada, when he was nine years old.
 At age 10, James signed for North York Hearts-Azzuri youth soccer club.
 At age 16, James signed for Sigma FC of the Ontario Soccer League.
 At age 18, James went on trial with RCD Mallorca of La Liga.
 Although he had a successful trial at the club, James was not signed because of strict visa laws for foreign players in Spain.
 Following his trial at Mallorca, James went on a 10-day trial with SC Paderborn 07 of the 2.
 Bundesliga.
 During the trial, James went directly into training with the first team but was ultimately not signed.